ti-oluwa/django_utz/README.md

 # Now the utzdatetime object is independent of settings.USE_TZ
 ```

 **Contributions and feedbacks are welcome.
 For feedbacks, please open an issue.
 To contribute, please fork the repo and submit a pull request.
-If you find this module useful, please consider giving it a star.
 Thanks!**